AstunTechnology/python-basics/regular-expressions.md

     print(tuple[0])
     print(tuple[1])
 ```
-##TODO - here
 Once you have the list of tuples, you can loop over it to do some
 computation for each tuple.
 If the pattern includes no parenthesis, then
 `findall()` returns a list of found strings as in earlier examples.
 If the
-pattern includes a single set of parenthesis, then findall() returns a
+pattern includes a single set of parenthesis, then `findall()` returns a
 list of strings corresponding to that single group.
 (Obscure optional
 feature: Sometimes you have paren `( )` groupings in the pattern, but
 which you do not want to extract.
 In that case, write the parens with a
-?: at the start, e.g. `(?: )` and that left paren will not count as a
+`?:` at the start, e.g. `(?: )` and that left paren will not count as a
 group result.)

 RE Workflow and Debug
 ---------------------

 Regular expression patterns pack a lot of meaning into just a few
-characters , but they are so dense, you can spend a lot of time
+characters, but they are so dense, you can spend a lot of time
 debugging your patterns.
 Set up your runtime so you can run a pattern
 and print what it matches easily, for example by running it on a small
 test text and printing the result of `findall()`.
 If the pattern matches